Tutorial Introduction

 function, you can add a breaks

 argument.
-For example, if I wanted 30 bin breaks, I can do the following:
+For example, if I wanted 30 bin breaks, I can do the following, or you may try changing the number to see what happens!

 hist(prostate$lweight, breaks = 30)